EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Simulation Results

 \subsection{Bit and Block Error Rate}

 \newcounter{plotblercount} \NewDocumentCommand{\plotbler}{s m O{BLER UMa speed 10--15 m/s.} O{fig:bler} O{BLER} O{5e-3} O{23} O{-5} o}{ \IfBooleanTF{#1}{\begin{subfigure}[t]{0.48\textwidth}}{ } }

-Let us first analyze the EqDeepRx performance in terms of bit error rate (BER) and block error rate (BLER).
+Let us first analyze the EqDeepRx performance with 64-QAM modulation order in terms of bit error rate (BER) and block error rate (BLER).
 The former is calculated directly from the model output, using the encoded transmit bit sequence as the ground truth values.
 The latter is determined based on the LDPC output, where a block is considered to have been correctly received if the decoded bit sequence matches with the transmitted information bits.
 The amount of information bits is aligned between the two DMRS configurations by using a larger MCS when there are 2 DMRS symbols.
 In the following results, we use MCSs 11 and 12 for slots with 1 DMRS and 2 DMRS, respectively.
 Since each slot contains 14 OFDM symbols in total, this means that the ensuing data rates are nearly identical (the slots with 1 DMRS carry 2.4\% less information bits).
-With this, the different DMRS configurations can be compared within the same BLER plot, since the lower MCS of the 1 DMRS slots results in higher redundancy and better decoding performance, at the cost of a less accurate channel estimate.
+With this, the different DMRS configurations can be compared within the same BLER plot, since the lower MCS of the 1-DMRS transmissions results in higher redundancy and better decoding performance, at the cost of a less accurate channel estimate.

+The baseline receiver is utilizing classical signal processing with LS channel estimation, static frequency-domain smoothing, and LMMSE equalization, as described in Section~\ref{sec:sys_model}.
+In addition, the results include a baseline with full channel knowledge.
+The BLER for this baseline corresponds to the smaller of the two MCS indices.

-For brevity, the EqDeepRx performance is shown for different UE speeds only with the CDL-C channel, whereas the CDL-D and UMa validations are only shown for a single speed range.
+For brevity, only CDL-C is shown across multiple UE speed ranges; CDL-D, UMa, and UMi use a single speed range.
 This is because the relevant conclusions are the same across all the tested channel models.
-The baseline receiver is utilizing classical signal processing with LS channel estimation and LMMSE equalization, as described in Section~\ref{sec:sys_model}.
-In addition, the BER and BLER of a baseline with full channel knowledge is also shown.
-Note that in the forthcoming performance results this baseline is always using the smaller of the two MCS indices.